Arkansas Must See Attractions

 The annual Bella Vista Arts & Crafts Festival takes place the third weekend in October.
 This Northwest Arkansas show has high quality arts and crafts, always hand-made.
 Since beginning in 1969, the festival has steadily grown in size and reputation.
 All proceeds benefit the Village Art Club scholarship program, children's art programs, continuing education for artists/artisans, and festival partners.
-Admission and parking are free.
+Admission is free.

 Blanchard Springs Caverns: Ranked among the most beautiful underground discoveries of the 20th century, this is the only developed cave system operated by the U.S.D.A.
 Forest Service.
 Lighted walkways lead to stunning formations and massive rooms, one as large as six football fields.
 Wild Cave Tours are for the more adventuresome.
 Nearby, Blanchard Springs Recreational Use Area provides scenic campgrounds, picnic areas, hiking trails, natural spring and trout lake.